fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 6: NO CLASS (Labor Day)

-### 8: Early Modern History + Enlightenment History
+### 8: Early Modern History
+- Eileen Ka-May Chang, _Historiography_, 4--28 (Chap 1: Art and Science in Renaissance Historical Writing).
 - Niccolò Machiavelli, _The Prince_, 5-19.
 (These are really small pages.)

+{% include alert.html class='danger' title='Lecture Reflection' text="
+- ANOTHER reminder for latecomers: these should be committed to [our GitHub Repository](https://github.com/unm-historiography/2021-fall) where you will post work for the course.
+- There's a lot of stuff in the chapter, but what would you consider the key developments in Renaissance history writing?
-Everyone should come to class prepared to discuss how examples from _The Prince_ illustrate what's changing in how history is being used?
+- Give a few examples from _The Prince_ that illustrate what's changing in terms of how history is being used in Renaissance Europe (esp Florence)?
+"%}

 ## Week 4

-### 13: Leopold von Ranke and Professional History
+### 13: Enlightenment History
-- Jeremy D. Popkin, _From Herodotus to H-Net_, "The 19th century and the rise of academic scholarship", 68-96.
+- Eileen Ka-May Chang, _Historiography_, 29--60 (Chap 2: Enlightenment and Philosophical History).

 {% include alert.html class='danger' title='Reading reflection' text="
-How would you rank the different aspects of professional history (according to Ranke) that separated it from previous historical practice?
+How did Enlightenment thinking get applied to History?
 "%}

-### 15: The _Annales_ School and Macrohistory
+### 15: Romantic and Critical History
-- Readings TBP
+- Eileen Ka-May Chang, _Historiography_, 61--90 (Chap 3: Romantic and Critical History).

 {% include alert.html class='danger' title='Reading reflection' text="
-What guiding principles did the Annalists follow that deviated from \"traditional\" history?
+- What would you say are the key differences between Romantic and Critical history?
+- Describe the different aspects of professional history (according to Ranke) that separated it from previous historical conceptions and practice?
+What aspects remained somewhat constant?
 "%}

 ## Week 5

-### 20: Postmodernism
+### 20: Postmodern History
-- Jeremy D. Popkin, _From Herodotus to H-Net_, "Glorious Confusion", 127-65.
+- Eileen Ka-May Chang, _Historiography_, 112--132 (Chap 5: Social History, Fragmentation, and the Revival of Narrative).

-{% include alert.html class='danger' title='Postmodern reflection' text="
+{% include alert.html class='danger' title='Reading reflection' text="
-Write a long comment (600-800 words) about your take on postmodern history with a focus on this question:
-- Does postmodern history constitute a historiographical paradigm shift?
+Does postmodern history constitute a historiographical paradigm shift?
 Or are they more on a continuum of historiographical change?
 "%}

 ### 22: Discursive History
 - Foucault, _Archeology of Knowledge_, 3-17; 21-30; 31-39.

-{% include alert.html class='danger' title='WTF Reflection' text="
+{% include alert.html class='danger' title='WTF Reading Reflection' text="
 - Translate Foucault's main points into clear and concise language.
+Good luck.
 "%}